 The consignor and consignee are the two parties involved in a consignment transaction.
 The consignor is the original owner of the item who brings it to the consignee.
 We also know the consignor as the shipper.
 The consignee is the other party authorized by the consignor to sell items on the consignor’s behalf.
 We call the consignee the dealer.

-Many consignment shops are regular retail stores, but thrift stores are much more common consignment stores.
+Many consignment shops are regular retail stores, but second-hand stores and their newer online thrift store counterparts are much more common consignment stores.
 The most common types of merchandise you find in consignment shops are clothing, furniture, books, infant clothing, toys, artworks, and antiques.

 Apparel is the most popular consignment inventory.
 Clothing resale takes up 49% of the resale market.